Large gas line severed in northeast Charlotte - NewsBreak

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — Firefighters are on the scene of a severed gas line at a busy intersection in northeast Charlotte Friday afternoon.

-The Charlotte Fire Department said a large natural gas line was cut near the intersection of Medical Plaza Drive and W. WT Harris Blvd.
+The Charlotte Fire Department said a large natural gas line was cut near the intersection of Medical Plaza Drive and W. WT Harris Blvd.🚗 Track issues along your commute with the QCN Traffic Interactive Map

 Officials said drivers should find alternate routes and expect significant delays in the area.